Taking rumor and innuendo and passing it all off as journalism

 (as well as those who need to be)

 Rubbish In, Robish Out! began long ago as a collaboration between LA actor and comic Johnny Robish and Austria’s Archduke Franz Ferdinand.
 With the untimely assassination of the Archduke in 1914 at the hands of anarchist Gavrilo Princip at Sarajevo, the website has become the sole responsibility of Johnny Robish himself.
-Rubbish In, Robish Out! was designed to be a place where people could come and waste hours and hours of their precious time reading worthless perspectives on pertinent topics, all the while gaining very little insight into the what they had actually read.
+Rubbish In, Robish Out! was designed to be a place where people could come and waste hours and hours of their precious time, reading worthless perspectives on current events, all the while gaining very little in terms of knowledge or insight into the subject matter about which they had just read.
 At Rubbish In, Robish Out!, we feel we have accomplished this task.

 Once a favorite at comedy clubs all over the western United States, Johnny rarely does stand-up any longer because “I always felt that every time I’d get on stage, people were laughing at me.”
-Johnny’s humor has been published in such diverse venues as the LA Times “Laugh Lines”, medical journals, trade publications, dozens of company newsletters and humor magazines.
+Johnny’s humor has been published in such diverse venues as the LA Times “Laugh Lines,” Patch Newspapers, medical journals, trade publications, dozens of company newsletters and humor magazines.

 You may also find Johnny at numerous internet locations including ten local Patch online community newspapers Medium, JokeBlogger.Com, DailyComedy.Com, Tumblr, The FunnyFirm.Com, How Sick Is That?, Our Salon.Com, WriteHere and the late Peter Bergman’s Radio Free OZ which also featured TV’s John Goodman, Edie McClurg and Paul Krassner.
 Johnny has also written for road comics including Taylor Negron, Mel Kohl, Marti Schauer and Jere Evans.

 Also a working actor, people frequently ask Johnny “what made you decide to get into acting?”
-The answer is quite simple, Johnny has always felt we didn’t have nearly enough movie stars relative to the general population, so Johnny made the decision to volunteer himself to help fill in the gap.
-Talk about a civic-minded individual!
+The answer is quite simple, “I have always felt we didn’t have nearly enough movie stars relative to the general population, so I made the decision to volunteer myself to help fill in that gap.”
+Talk about a civic-minded!